 This expanding field brings together the greenhouse crop production careers with food production.
 We have 3600 square feet of greenhouse space dedicated to growing food crops in controlled environments.
 Aquaponics is well represented with a University of Virgin Islands system.
-Our tomato crop runs from June 30- June 1 and yields over 175 pounds per week of vine ripe tomatoes.
-There are lots of empty greenhouses in our area and the trend is to fill them with edible crops, so a career in growing food indoors is a great possibility.
+We grow our Persian cucumbers in our high tech greenhouse in a Rockwool high wire system.
 There are over 1 million acres of food being grown under cover in the world, so you can go anywhere in the world and grow crops.

 Sustainable Landscape Design and Installation

 Concerned about proper plant selection and hardscaping materials for landscaping in a dry climate?
-We offer a series of classes that focus on sustainable materials, construction, and irrigation management as well as designing beautiful landscapes.
+We offer a series of classes that focus on sustainable materials, construction, and irrigation management, as well as designing beautiful landscapes.
+With our permaculture class, you will learn permaculture design.
 Students have the opportunity to design several landscapes for real clients.
 Classes may lead to a career as designers, installations, water auditing, landscape maintenance, or edible landscaping.

 Container Crop Production or Floriculture

 We have over 6000 square feet of nursery production facilities that grow crops from Salvias and California natives to beautiful sun or shade perennials, bedding, and cut flower crops, as well as beautiful flowering baskets and edible perennials and transplants for our Mothers Day Sale.
 Our classes oversee the production of many of our crops and students can have an opportunity to manage a crop if they apply themselves.
 Course work can lead to grower jobs, propagation, marketing, sales, quality control, or research.